|

 The old transmission cooler dangled by a few cable ties.
 A much larger cooler is now supported by a custom bracket assembly.

 Since the new headers looked so good Norm said that it would be a shame to splice them into the rusty old exhaust system.
 Another recommendation from the folks doing the work was to switch from the existing " H" pipe system to an "X" pipe style.
-Typically "X’ pipes do what "H" pipe system do but often they do it a little better.
+Typically "X pipes do what "H" pipe system do but often they do it a little better.
 More low-end and better sound reduction.
 Low-end torque is very important in a heavy vehicle like the Monster.
 Based on the horsepower and rpm range of the 502 a 2.5" diameters system was fabricated.
 It was welded from mandrel bends and a universal "X" pipe kit.
 How many trucks have exhaust systems that look this good?
-What’s with the extra bends?
-Norm’s creative side made a request, "Six inch side pipes running from wheel well to wheel well please."
+Whats with the extra bends?
+Norms creative side made a request, "Six inch side pipes running from wheel well to wheel well please."
 Typically side exhaust consists of a short pipe from the exhaust manifolds to the pipes and a glass pack is used in the side pipe.
 Razorback Rides has some chassis dyno experience with that type of system and feels that it is not the most efficient exhaust style.
-The design of the Monster’s chassis allowed for a modern/efficient system with low restriction Flow Master mufflers before the functioning side pipes.
+The design of the Monsters chassis allowed for a modern/efficient system with low restriction Flow Master mufflers before the functioning side pipes.
 It required a lot more effort than a typical side exhaust system but everyone agreed that Norm is worth the trouble (especially Norm).

 Several options were explored for hanging the pipes.
 Ultimately exposed hangers were chosen.
 Razorback Rides suggested that some type of decorative skull or a Norm head would look good at the top of the hangers.
 Norm agreed and told them," Sounds like a lot of work, make sure they all look the same."
-A nice shop, but they just don’t know when to keep their mouths shut.
+A nice shop, but they just dont know when to keep their mouths shut.
 After a many hours of cutting, welding and grinding, heads and hangers were ready.
 When Norm saw the results he knew exactly what to do.
 A quick phone call to Steve Tracy at Advanced Plating had the path ready for some really slick chrome.
 Everybody was very pleased with the end result.
 As Razorback Rides had planned, the pipes mounted in a very simple way once all the details had been fabricated.

+In time for the NSRA Springfield event the Monster was back on the road (temporary turn downs instead of the side exhaust).
+The first dive for Norm was with a full load.
+The hills between Lead Hill and Springfield were no problem for the new engine.
+Mileage improved too.
+Not a bad conclusion for an engine swap.
 During the event in Springfield Norm was so happy with the way the hauler now hauled that he had another idea.
 "Hey, you guys did a great job with the engine, do you think you could paint it?"
 Razorback Rides has a new booth but the Kookie Monster is more than just a little too big to fit.
-Two 100’ rolls of masking film covered most of the things in their fab building while the Monster received a new paint job.
+Two 100 rolls of masking film covered most of the things in their fab building while the Monster received a new paint job.
 Norm did not want to go overboard so he requested a basic flat black paint scheme.
 Razorback Rides said the difference in work between a flat black job and pearl blue with red and yellow flames was not great enough to justify the monochrome approach.
 Norm said keep it simple till the day he saw it painted.
 Norm was quick to say, " I knew blue with flames would look fantastic".
 Razorback Rides offered to spray a quick coat of flat black over the vehicle if that was really what Norm wanted.
-To be polite Norm said "No, that’s OK."
+To be polite Norm said "No, thats OK."

 But we are getting ahead of ourselves.
 First off with the old.